-Inadditiontomanyoftheresponsibilities outlined above, head teachers and teachers have a responsibility to ensure that:
+In addition to many of the responsibilities outlined above, head teachers and teachers have a responsibility to ensure that:

-- The school's special educational needs and disability policy is implemented in line with requirements of the current legislation - Staff attend appropriate in-service training to meet the needs of children and young people with special educational needs and disability - Arrangements are in place to report on the use of SEND funding to the Governing Body and that systems are in place for setting, monitoring and reviewing Individual Education Plans(IEP's) and Individual Behaviour Plans (IBPs) and reviews of Statutory Statements
+- The school's special educational needs and disability policy is implemented in line with requirements of the current legislation - Arrangements are in place to report on the use of SEND funding to the Governing Body and that systems are in place for setting, monitoring and reviewing Individual Education Plans(IEP's) and Individual Behaviour Plans (IBPs) and reviews of Statutory Statements.

-- Visits by the Local Authority's are facilitated, when requested, and pupil records are made available for inspection, for those children at School Action, School Action Plus and with Statements - High standards of SEND provision are promoted - Children with SEND are encouraged to access and participate in learning in a setting or school as close to their home as possible
+- Visits by the Local Authority's are facilitated, when requested, and pupil records are made available for inspection, for those children at School Action, School Action Plus and with Statements. - High standards of special educational needs and disabilities provision are promoted. - Children with special educational needs and disabilities are encouraged to access and participate in learning in a setting or school as close to their home as possible.